build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 If the stack delete fails with the error  `Cannot delete entity, must detach all policies first.` Then delete the IAM role (name starts with _Pre-Prod-WebService-MyWebAppawselasticbeanstalkec2-randomstring_) manually from IAM Console and retry deleting the CloudFormation stack.
 For help, read  [Deleting roles or instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_delete.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) in the AWS Documentation.

 Goto CloudFormation Console, check if all the three stacks that were created are deleted successfully.
+You could optionally delete the CloudFormation stack named `CDKToolkit` created during bootstrap.

+Finally, CDK Pipelines create an Amazon S3 bucket to store artifacts.
+This bucket is retained even after stack deletion.
+Empty and delete the bucket that starts with `cdkpipelinestack-pipelineartifactsbucket<random-letters>`.
+For more information, read S3 documentation to [Emptying](https://docs.aws.amazon.com/AmazonS3/latest/userguide/empty-bucket.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) and [Deleting](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-bucket.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) a bucket.

 ## Conclusion

 Congratulations!
 We have now learned how to deploy a non-containerized application in the cloud.
 We created a simple Node.js web application, and then we used AWS CDK to create deployment infrastructure(using AWS Elastic Beanstalk resources) and the CI/CD pipeline (using AWS CDK Pipelines).
 If you enjoyed this tutorial, found any issues, or have feedback us, [please send it our way](https://pulse.buildon.aws/survey/DEM0H5VW)!

-For more DevOps related content, check out our [DevOps Essentials guide](https://www.buildon.aws/concepts/devops-essentials/) and learn about [How Amazon Does DevOps in Real Life](https://www.buildon.aws/posts/how-amazon-does-devops-in-real-life/).
+For more DevOps related content, check out [How Amazon Does DevOps in Real Life](https://www.buildon.aws/posts/how-amazon-does-devops-in-real-life/).

 ## More information and troubleshooting